openvenues/php-postal/README.md

 Compatibility
 -------------

-php-postal currently supports PHP 5.5 and 5.6.
-PHP 7 support is in the works but not implemented yet.
+php-postal currently supports PHP 7.
+Please see previous versions for PHP 5.5 and 5.6 support.
 HipHop/HHVM uses a different process for extensions (C++) so would be out of scope for this repo.

 Tests
 -----